Global statesman & trendsetter par excellence: NDA allies hail PM Modi’s US trip - www.lokmattimes.com

 Global statesman & trendsetter par excellence: NDA allies hail PM Modi’s US trip

-New Delhi, Sep 24 As Prime Minister Narendra Modi returns from a three-day power-packed trip to the U.S., ...
+Amaravati, Sep 24 As Prime Minister Narendra Modi returns from a three-day power-packed trip to the U.S., the ...

 From Bihar Chief Minister Nitish Kumar to Andhra Chief Minister Chandrababu Naidu to Maharashtra Chief Minister Eknath Shinde to other alliance partners including Kumaraswamy-led Janata Dal (S) to Jitan Ram Manjhi-led Hindustan Awami Morcha (HAM), all made gushing praise for PM Modi’s leadership and thanked him for drawing world’s attention to issues of global concern.